 Let us consider a simple sinusoidal signal

-This is a signal with amplitude of 5, angular frequency of 10 and phase of 3.
+This is a signal with an amplitude of 5, the angular frequency of 10 and phase of 3.
 The Nyquist condition demands that the angular frequency, mod(𝜔) ≤ pi/delta t.

 For the above figure 1, we took 𝜔 to be 10 and pi/delta t is 99.5, so the Nyquist condition satisfies and we do not see the aliasing.
 Here the sampling rate, Δ𝑡 is 0.0316.